 And while there’s little likelihood that whatever Pombagira do next will make it seem primitive, “Cold Descent” and Flesh Throne Press as a whole demonstrate that as they get closer to the completion of their first decade as a unit, Pete and Carolyn remain firmly entrenched in a sense of sonic adventurousness.

 Please find “Cold Descent” on the player below, followed by info off the PR wire, and enjoy:

 Pombagira return with their sixth album since their inception in 2007.
 Flesh Throne Press sees the band expanding on themes covered in their previous double album release Maleficia Lamiah .
-Recorded in July 2014 across two intense weeks the band put down over 80 mins of material all of which will be made available on the double CD and double album, both of which will be released by Svart Records on 23rd March 2015.
+Recorded in July 2014 across two intense weeks the band put down over 80 mins of material all of which will be made available on the double CD and double album, both of which will be released by Svart Records in March 2015.